Eccodyne/Garmin-G1000-Controller/README.md

 - Quit Arduino IDE
 - Start MobiFlight andl flash the board with the Mobiflight firmware
 - In MobiFlight, Import the" Garmin G1000 Controller.mfmc" and "Garmin G1000 Controller.mfproj" files provided for in the files section for this Github project
 - Open the configuration for the modules in MobiFlight.
 You will need to change the pin settings for each tactile button and the rotary eoncoders in accorance with the notes you have taken above.
 If one of the your ports is blocked in Mobiflight, just move it to another unused pin  to make it available.
 This may take couple of minutes until you have set everything, but is easy to do.
+- Once all is correctly configured and working, attach the top cover to the housing and attach the knobs to the rotary encoders - there are notches in the printed knobs, so you need to make sure that these notches are aligned with the nothes of the rotary encoders

 ***
 ### 💡 Control hints: